Metal Types, Styles & Colors

 Modern metal roofing can be manufactured to replicate terra cotta tiles, cedar shakes, and even asphalt shingles.
 The steel roofing we install from Kassel & Irons as well as EDCO/ArrowLine includes the following styles:

-- KasselWood – available in slate, cedar shake, or shingle styles
+- KasselWood – available in shingle styles

 - ArrowLine Permanent Metal Slate – provides the charming old-world style of slate roofing